kitnil/awesome/README.md

 ## Others

+- [ds-cheatsheets](https://github.com/FavioVazquez/ds-cheatsheets) - List of Data Science Cheatsheets to rule the world
+- [FAQGURU](https://github.com/FAQGURU/FAQGURU) - :school_satchel: :rocket: :tada: A list of interview questions.
+This repository is everything you need to prepare for your technical interview.
+- [iptables-essentials](https://github.com/trimstray/iptables-essentials) - Iptables Essentials: Common Firewall Rules and Commands.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :dizzy: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
 Especially for System and Network Administrators, DevOps, Pentesters or Security Researchers.
 - [practical-fm](https://github.com/ligurio/practical-fm) - A gently curated list of companies using verification formal methods in industry
 - [http3-explained](https://github.com/bagder/http3-explained) - A document describing the HTTP/3 and QUIC protocols
-- [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - :ballot_box_with_check: Curated list of resources for college students :octocat: Show your :heart: by giving a :star:
+- [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - Curated list of resources for college students
 - [what-i-learned-from-porting-to-freebsd](https://github.com/shlomif/what-i-learned-from-porting-to-freebsd) - What I Learned from porting my projects to FreeBSD
 - [awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
 - [awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links